mikeym/forecast/README.md

 This is a small Angular project that displays a five-day weather forecast for Seattle.
 Weather data is courtesy of the [Dark Sky API](https://developer.forecast.io/).
 The weather icons are courtesy of [Weather Icons](https://erikflowers.github.io/weather-icons/).
-Other deployed technologies include [Bootstrap](http://getbootstrap.com/) for layout and [Moment.js](http://momentjs.com/) for a couple of time operations.
+Other deployed technologies include [Bootstrap](http://getbootstrap.com/) for layout, [Font Awesome](http://fontawesome.io/) for the loading and GitHub icons, and [Moment.js](http://momentjs.com/) for a couple of time operations.

 Testing technologies include [Karma](https://karma-runner.github.io/1.0/index.html) and